shenxianpeng/blog/source/about/index.md

 QA/AUTOMATION/CI - Otc 2009 - May 2018

-* Engaged in software testing in Neusoft, JD Mall, Rocket Software, and was responsible for product function testing, automation testing and performance testing test design, implementation and integration.
+* Engaged in software testing in Neusoft, JD Mall, Rocket Software, and was responsible for product function testing, automation testing, and performance testing test design, implementation, and integration.

 ## Contacts